 Mirror of the Darkest Night

 Mirror of the Darkest Night is almost an aberration in Mahasweta Devi’s oeuvre.
 Known for her activism and hard-hitting indictment of social inequalities, she pays close attention to detail in this sparkling novel.
-It offers a rare glimpse of Devi’s talent for telling a fantastic, romantic and thrilling tale.
+It offers a rare glimpse of Devi’s talent for telling the sort of story she normally eschewed—and it’s a cracker of a tale.